scotrug/scotrug.github.io/_posts/2022-03-10-dry-struct.md

 ## *What?*
 This month we will explore Dry Struct!
-To code dry-rb website: dry-rb is a collection of next-generation Ruby libraries.
+To quote dry-rb website: dry-rb is a collection of next-generation Ruby libraries.
 You might be familiar with it if you have been using [Hanami](https://hanamirb.org/).
 We will explore the code for [dry-struct](https://dry-rb.org/gems/dry-struct/1.0/) together, so be ready to dive into some actual ruby code this week !

 See you tonight !
 J & K